ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch21.md

 21-1.
 A recent trend is the increased use of predictive analytics in healthcare.
-For example, suppose a healthcare provider develops an AI system that analyzes patientsâ€™ electronic health records and provides recommendations for lifestyle changes or preventive measures.
+For example, suppose a healthcare provider develops an AI system that analyzes patients' electronic health records and provides recommendations for lifestyle changes or preventive measures.
 For this, the provider requires patients to monitor and share their health data (such as pulse and blood pressure) daily.
 Is this an example of